-Hisense Partners With Black Myth: Wukong To Elevate The Gaming Experience With New Gameplay Feature
+Hisense Partners with Black Myth: Wukong to Elevate the Gaming Experience with New Gameplay Feature

-DUBAI, UAE, Aug.
-20, 2024 /PRNewswire/ -- Hisense, a global leader in consumer Electronics and appliances, announced its global gaming partnership with the highly anticipated action role-playing game (RPG), Black Myth: Wukong.
+(MENAFN- houseofcomms) Dubai, United Arab Emirates - August 20, 2024 –Hisense, a global leader in consumer electronics and appliances, announced its global gaming partnership with the highly anticipated action role-playing game (RPG), Black Myth: Wukong.
 Launching alongside the game's global release today, an exclusive Black Myth: Wukong picture mode is introduced across selected Hisense TVs to elevate the gaming experience.

 As the official global partner of Black Myth: Wukong, Hisense proudly presents its ULED Mini-LED U7 and QLED E7 PRO series as the official recommended TVs for the game.
 The state-of-the-art TVs offer an immersive gaming experience that fits the epic world of Black Myth: Wukong.